 Always try to consume these supplements with food, as mild stomach discomfort may occur if they are taken on an empty stomach.

-Summary Gymnema sylvestre is an herb able to help decrease sugar cravings.
-Its active compounds can help you eat fewer sugary foods, decrease sugar absorption in the blood and even block the digestion of fats.
+Gymnema sylvestre is an herb that can help decrease sugar cravings.
+Its active compounds can help you eat fewer sugary foods, decrease sugar absorption into the blood, and even block the digestion of fats.

 Griffonia simplicifolia is a plant known for being one of the best natural sources of 5-hydroxytryptophan (5-HTP).

-In one randomized study, 20 healthy overweight women received Griffonia simplicifolia extract containing 5-HTP or a placebo for four weeks.
+In one randomized study, 20 healthy women with overweight received Griffonia simplicifolia extract containing 5-HTP or a placebo for 4 weeks.

-At the end of the study, the treatment group experienced significant increases in satiety and reduction in body measurements with a lower waist and arm circumference (
+At the end of the study, the treatment group experienced significant increases in fullness levels and reductions in waist and arm circumference (

-Another study investigated the effect of a formulation containing 5-HTP on appetite in 27 healthy overweight women.
+Another study investigated the effect of a formulation containing 5-HTP on appetite in 27 healthy women with overweight.

-Results showed that the treatment group experienced lower appetite, increased levels of satiety and significant weight reduction over an eight-week period (
+Results showed that the treatment group experienced lower appetite, increased levels of fullness, and significant weight reductions over an 8-week period (

 However, supplementation with 5-HTP appears to produce some nausea and stomach discomfort during prolonged use (